amient/affinity/README.md

 The following core features are already in place:

+ - Config validation layer on top of typesafe.Config
  - HTTP Interface is completely async done with Akka Http.
- - HTTP Handlers participate in handling the incoming HTTP Requests by chaining the receive: Receive method of the Gateway Actor
+ - HTTP Handlers participate in handling the incoming HTTP Requests by chaining the handle: Receive method of the GatewayHttp Actor
  - Handlers translate requests into Akka Messages - they can either ?
 Ask and get response which they turn into HTTP Response or just !
 Tell and respond with No Content or Accepted, etc.